 - Start at the basic level and make sure everyone at your organization knows you have a fan page.
 Everyone at your company (whether an admin of the page or not) is an evangelist for your fan page.
-Provide them with a link to the page, and tell them exactly how you’d like them to help promote the page.
+Provide them with a link to the page, and tell them exactly how you’d like them to like the page.

 - Add a Facebook icon and link to your website and any other pages you have.
 Because Facebook’s search feature often fails to produce the desired search results for finding a specific fan page, people will often turn to Google and your website to find a link to your Facebook fan page.
 Make it as easy as possible for them to find you!